MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 9. Under "Branch", select "gh-pages" from the dropdown menu.
 Leave the directory as "/(root)" and click "Save".

-10. Still in the Settings, click "Actions" on the left sidebar, then "General".
+10. While still within "Settings", click "Actions" on the left sidebar, then "General".

-11. Under "Workflow permissions", select "Read and write permissions" to allow GitHub Actions to modify the repository.
+11. Under "Workflow permissions", select "Read and write permissions" to allow GitHub Actions to modify the repository, then click "Save".

 12. At the top of this page, you should see a banner saying "Your site is now live at..." with the URL of your documentation page.
 Launch the page to be sure.
 It should look exactly like the [SEFSC-documentation-jekyll-skeleton page](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"} but with a URL pointing to your project.